 If you're eager to learn more about your admitting advisor and other faculty members within AeroAstro, you can visit their faculty profiles.
 Please pay special attention to the Advising Philosophy Statements that can be found at the bottom of many of their profiles, which will give you better insight into how it would be to work with them on research.

-Most of our graduate students choose to live on campus.
+Many of our graduate students choose to live on campus.
 To procure on-campus housing, you must participate in the Graduate Housing Assignments Allocation Process.
 There are five graduate residences for single students and two that accommodate families.
 To begin the process of procuring housing, visit the MIT Graduate Housing Web site.
+You may only begin this process after April 15, 2021.

 Should you choose to live off-campus, you’ll find the MIT Off-Campus Housing Office is a helpful resource.